 Generally, this process takes about two to three months and must be completed before you arrive in the US.
 Keep this in mind as you consider when you might want to come to the States so you can plan ahead.

-If you are applying for a J-1 Intern visa – meaning you are coming to the U.S with a placement already lined up and approved, here are the application steps!
+If you are applying for a J-1 Intern visa – meaning you are coming to the U.S with a placement already lined up and approved, watch the video below for an overview of the process and eligibility requirements.

 Step 1: Register Your Interest